nathancharlesjones/Comparison-of-OOP-techniques-in-C/docs/design_notebook.md

     - Using functions
         - ??
     - How is tlist used by other modules?
 How are linked lists exported?
-        - Probably not.
+        - It probably isn't.
 Module in question should just expose a "put" method that, internally, uses tlist.
 - Improve circular buffer by...
     - Using arbitrary data types
         - Add size of buffer elements to constructor